Universal limitation of quantum information recovery: symmetry versus coherence: Tips for the application to Hayden-Preskill model with a conservation law

-In this subsection, we give the detailed description of the scrambling of the expectation values and derivation of \eqref{A-bound}--\eqref{D-upp} in the main text.
+In this subsection, we give the detailed description of the scrambling of the expectation values and derivation of \eqref{A-bound}, \eqref{D-upp}, and \eqref{Ffbound} in the main text.

-For the readers' convenience, we firstly review the Hayden-Preskill model with the conservation law of $X$ which is originally introduced in the section \ref{HPwithX} in the main text.
-(Fig. \ref{HPmodel-S}) The model is a specialized version of Setup 1 with the conservation law of $X$.
+For the readers' convenience, we firstly review the Hayden-Preskill model with the conservation law of $X$ which is introduced in the section \ref{HPwithX} in the main text.
+(Fig.~\ref{HPmodel-S}) The model is a specialized version of Setup 1 with the conservation law of $X$.
 The specialized points are as follows: 1. $A$, $B$, $A'$ and $B'$ are $k$-, $N$-, $l$- and $k+N-l$-qubit systems, respectively.
-2. We assume that the operators $X_i$ on each $i$-th qubit are the same, and that $X_{\alpha}=\sum_{i\in\alpha}X_i$ ($\alpha=A,B,A'\mbox{ and }B'$.
-We also set the difference between minimum and the maximum eigenvalues of $X_i$ (= $\calD_{X_i}$) to be 1.
+2. We assume that the difference between minimum and the maximum eigenvalue of $X_{\alpha}$ (= $\calD_{X_{\alpha}}$ for $\alpha=A,B,A',B'$) to be equal to the number of particles $\alpha$ (= $k$, $N$, $l$, $N+k-l$ for $\alpha=A,B,A',B'$).

-Under the above setup, when the conserved quantities are scrambled in the sense of the expectation values, we can derive \eqref{A-bound}--\eqref{D-upp}.
+Under the above setup, when the conserved quantities are scrambled in the sense of the expectation values, we can derive \eqref{A-bound}, \eqref{D-upp}, and \eqref{Ffbound}.
 Below, we show the derivation.
 For simplicity of the description, we will use the following expression for real numbers $x$ and $y$:

 We also express the expectation values of $X_{\alpha}$ ($\alpha=A,B\mbox{ and }A'$) as follows: